-After their wedding in March, Caleb and Jordan settled into our travel trailer on our farm to await their tenants' departure from their home.
+After their wedding in March, Caleb and Jordan settled into our travel trailer on the farm to await their tenants' departure from their home.
 Poor Jordan, our dear and sweet southern belle, ended up living in what can really only be described as a tin can, insulation-wise, during our Canadian not-so-warm month of April, our ever-so-slightly warmer month of May, and our much nicer month of June.
-They'd have been in their home sooner, but as Jordan conceived wee Victoria shortly after they were wed, and as we wanted to re-paint prior to them taking possession, everyone felt it best that she avoid the fumes while Mom and I painted the entire house.
+They'd have been in their home sooner, but as Jordan conceived shortly after they were wed, and as we wanted to re-paint prior to them taking possession, everyone felt it best that she avoid the fumes while Mom and I painted the entire house.
 You read that, didn't you?
 Their *ENTIRE* house.
 Every - single - nook - and - cranny, including the entire almost finished basement and the interior of the two car garage!
 And yes, we did deserve mother and sister-in-love of the year awards for that!!
 But we didn't mind, it was a labour of love for the dearest son/brother in the world and the most precious daughter/sister-in-love a family could ever ask for.
 Below are just a few pictures of our handiwork.
 Caleb and Jordan happily moved into their home in July and have settled in nicely.
 It's so wonderful having them live just around the corner, almost adjacent the farm.

 In the midst of all that painting, we also packed up and moved my Mom's mom, Grandma Barb, after she sold her condo and moved into a retirement living building - from which she's about to depart, moving into another apartment after having decided retirement living is not for her...but that's another story altogether.
-We're moving her in a few weeks!
-All I can say is that, despite having lived here in our old farmhouse my entire life, it seems I surely have moved a lot of folk.
+We're moving her in a few weeks.
+All I can say is that despite having lived here in our old farmhouse my entire life, it seems I surely have moved a lot of folk.
 Or is that a few folk a lot of times?!

 Immediately after finishing up painting Caleb's and Jordan's house, we had a nice bit of company.
 Dear cousin Kellie-Anne and her precious kidlets came from Edmonton for a week's visit, and immediately after she left, Jordan's Gram and Pop came up from South Carolina for a two week stay.
 It was wonderful spending time with such dear and much loved folk.

-During Kellie-Anne's visit, my lovely quarter horse mare, bred to a magnificent andalusian stallion, gave birth to a little colt I've named Valour.
+During Kellie-Anne's visit, my lovely quarter horse mare, bred to a magnificent Andalusian stallion, gave birth to a little colt I've named Valour.
 I hope he lives up to his name, but I must admit that at nine months old he's still somewhat of a brat!
 Actually, more than somewhat!!
 His birth was very exciting for us all, most of all for me, of course.
 Some of you might remember that the same mare had thrown a lovely filly from the same stallion the year before, but my sweet little "Gria" died after a freak accident when she was only seven months old.
 Valour's arrival was a precious gift from the Lord.

 As soon as Gram and Pop left, we gals moved out to the trailer to make room for more painting... our entire upstairs, with the exception of my room (which we're going to tackle this summer).
-I'm not sure why we began that project, it wasn't on the schedule, but it seemed like a good idea at the time. :o) One would rightly think we'd had enough painting for one year, and in the midst of this second project Mom and I certainly would have agreed, but we plodded along and got the job done...almost...we just have another coat to apply to a couple of bedroom doors and it'll be finished.
+I'm not sure why we began that project, it wasn't on the schedule, but it seemed like a good idea at the time. :o) One would rightly think we'd had enough painting for one year and in the midst of this second project, Mom and I certainly would have agreed, but we plodded along and got the job done... almost... we just have another coat to apply to a couple of bedroom doors and it'll be finished.
 We plan to do that shortly too.

 Mom and Dad gave up their master bedroom in order to put the four wee girls together.
 Here's the girls' new room, with two double beds, their desks, and knick-knacks.